Ligon Duncan: Gender Roles

 Duncan holds to a complementarian view of gender roles.
 He believes that 1 Corinthians 14:34, which says 'women should keep silent in the churches', refers to women teaching men (like found in 1Timothy 2:12), This puts him at odds with the popular view espoused by Wayne Grudem and Don Carson who insist that the context shows that Paul is prohibiting women from publicly judging prophecy in the church.
 In the church he serves, men teach mixed adult Sunday school classes, occasionally husband/wife teams teach on issues such as parenting and marriage.

+Duncan wrote the introduction to Dr. Eric Mason's book "Woke Church," which argues Christian churches should support Black Lives Matter and that the Nation of Islam promotes black pride.